meilisearch/documentation/learn/getting_started/quick_start.md

 ## Customization

-At this point, you can configure your entire Meilisearch instance, customize your index, and refine your results using:
+At this point, you can configure your entire Meilisearch instance, customize your indexes, and refine your results using:

 - [Environment variables](/learn/configuration/instance_options.md#environment-variables) and [command-line options](/learn/configuration/instance_options.md#command-line-options-and-flags)